firatkiral/ConnectGraphJava/readme.md

 public class VectorMultiplyNode extends Node<Vector3> {
 ```

-As we can see there are three different sockets named firstInput, secondInput and third socket.
+As we can see there are three different slots named firstInput, secondInput and third slot.
 Inputs
 can have different templates.
-In our case will use two vector and one float socket.
+In our case will use two vector and one float slot.
 We will only use these for calculate output.
 ```java
 Input<Float> firstInput = new Input<>(new Vector3());